Colby cheese: Production

 The manufacturing process for Colby is similar to that of cheddar cheese, except that the mixture does not go through the cheddaring process.
 Cow's milk that has been standardized to a protein–fat ratio of 0.96 undergoes pasteurization and is stored at 31 C while the starter Lactococcus lactis (subspecies lactis and/or cremoris) is added.
 After an hour, 70 ml of annatto, a coloring agent, and 190 ml of diluted rennet are added per 1000 kg of milk.
 The mixture is left to set for 15 to 30 minutes.
 The curd is then cut and cooked at 39 C until the pH of the whey is about 6.2 to 6.3.

 Next, instead of draining all of the whey and cheddaring the remaining curds, only about two-thirds of the whey is drained until the curds break the surface.
-Cold water is added until the temperature of the mixture is about 27 C; increasing this temperature slightly will produce a cheese that is less moist.
+Cold water is added until the temperature of the mixture is about 27 C; increasing this temperature slightly produces a cheese that is less moist.
 After washing with the cold water for 15 minutes, the mixture is fully drained and salt is added to the curd.
 The curd is placed into molds that press it at 10 to 20 psi for 16 to 18 hours.
 It is then packaged and ripened for 2 to 3 months at 3 to 4 C. This process produces 10 to 11 kg of cheese per 100 kg of milk.
 Monterey Jack has a similar manufacturing process, with the difference of allowing the curd to sit after draining the whey until it reaches a pH of 5.3.
 Colby is traditionally pressed into a cylindrical form that is 33 cm long with a diameter of 10 to 15 cm.
 In this form, it is also known as a "longhorn".
 The cheese can also be pressed into a rectangular form with smaller rectangles or half-moon shapes cut from it.

 In its annual report on the dairy industry, the United States Department of Agriculture (USDA) groups together "other American varieties" of cheese, including Colby, Monterey Jack, and other washed- and stirred-curd varieties.
 In 2020, the USDA reported that the United States produced 1.5 e9lb of these cheeses at 144 plants.
 Wisconsin was the leading state with 320 e6lb produced at 44 plants, and California produced 286 e6lb of cheese at 11 plants.